andifalk/secure-oauth2-oidc-workshop/setup/README.md

 2. Extract the downloaded zip/tar file __keycloak-x.x.x.zip__/__keycloak-x.x.x.tar-gz__ into a new local directory of your choice
 (this directory will be referenced as __<KEYCLOAK_INSTALL_DIR>__ in next steps)

-### Configure Keycloak for this Workshop

-The workshop requires some configuration for Keycloak (i.e. different OAuth2/OpenID Connect clients and some user accounts).
+This workshop requires a pre-defined configuration for Keycloak (i.e. some OAuth2/OpenID Connect clients, and user accounts).

 To configure Keycloak you need to have checked out the GIT repository for this workshop.
 All you need to configure Keycloak is located in the subdirectory _setup_keycloak_ of the repository.